Microscopic electron dynamics in nonlinear optical response of solids

-reproducing the volume integral of the unperturbed electron density.
-The volume integral of the density amplitudes of a nonzero order that enter in the time-dependent part of $\rho(\br,t)$ is zero
+where $\omega$ is the frequency of the driving electromagnetic field.
+The amplitudes $\widetilde\rho_\mu(\br)$ are optically-induced charge distributions that give rise to a $\mu$th-order macroscopic optical polarization $\widetilde{\mathbf P}_{\mu}\propto\int d^3 r \br \widetilde\rho_{\mu}(\br)$.
+We describe the interaction of a crystal with the electromagnetic field within dipole approximation.
+All equations are in atomic units.
+The volume integral of the time-independent part of the electron density gives the number of electrons $\int d^3 r \widetilde\rho_{0}(\br)=\Nel$, reproducing the volume integral of the unperturbed electron density.
+The volume integral of the density amplitudes of a nonzero order that enter in the time-dependent part of $\rho(\br,t)$ is zero, $\int d^3 r\widetilde \rho_{\mu\neq0}(\br) = 0$.
 These relations indicate that the interaction of a crystal with light leads to a dynamical redistribution of charges, which has positive and negative regions relative to the field-free electron density.
 These positive and negative regions coherently oscillate, and cancel each other when volume integrated.
-The positively charged regions are due to electron holes in valence bands and negatively charge regions are due to electrons in conduction bands.
+The positively charged regions are due to electron holes in valence bands and negatively charged regions are due to electrons in conduction bands.